 So if explicit erotic art was entirely normalized in Edo Japan, what does that mean for the western nude?
 In their essay Sexuality in Japan, Kiyoshi Matsumoto writes that “Sexuality in Japan developed separately from that of mainland Asia, as Japan did not adopt the Confucian view of marriage.”
 Without a strict religious code to enforce chastity, Japanese culture was unconcerned by sexual expression, and had exhibited phallic objects as sacred since their prehistoric era.
 Matsumoto continues to say “Shunga depicted sexual pleasure that included both heterosexuality and homosexuality, each not only acknowledged but also encouraged.”
 Honestly even today we're barely that woke.

-If you're familiar with the Yoni and Linga, you'll know where this is headed, but we'll start with this: in the words of Kishore Singh, art critic and director of Delhi Art Gallery, “Traditionally, the unclothed body did not really excite comment; the clothed body was not really part of our tradition.
-For instance, a garment like the blouse only came to use 200 years ago.”
-Meaning nakedness was super normal through most of India's history of art.
+If you're familiar with the Yoni and Linga, you’ll know where this is headed, but we’ll start with this: in the words of Kishore Singh, art critic and director of Delhi Art Gallery, “Traditionally, the unclothed body did not really excite comment; the clothed body was not really part of our tradition.
+For instance, a garment like the blouse only came into use 200 years ago.”
+Meaning nakedness was super normal through most of India’s history of art.

 A modern cousin to the heroic nude, monumental nudes display the body at an architectural scale, and not only literally.
 The figure in Abaporu by Tarsila do Amaral appears colossal from its stretched perspective, and Tamara de Lempicka’s The Beautiful Rafaela in Green simplifies and smooths the figure to make a small canvas depict a vast landscape of flesh.

-The classical nude is has no awareness of the viewer's gaze.
+The classical nude is has no awareness of the viewer’s gaze.
 They exist in a narrative snapshot preserved for our appreciation.
-But more recent artists have disrupted this pattern with subjects who meet the viewer's eye.
-In The Nude Maja, Francisco Goya's anonymous subject is fully aware and unashamed.
-Going further, Nude Girl by Gwendolen Mary John seems exhausted from the scrutiny, and The Marchesa Casati by Romaine Brooks presents herself ominously, seemingly weaponizing her nakedness.
+But more recent artists have disrupted this pattern with subjects who meet the viewer’s eye.
+In The Nude Maja, Francisco Goya’s anonymous subject is fully aware and unashamed.
+Going further, Nude Girl by Gwendolen Mary John looks exhausted from the scrutiny, and The Marchesa Casati by Romaine Brooks presents herself ominously, seemingly weaponizing her nakedness.

 The body in motion is a unique challenge for painters and sculptors.
 Ben Enwonwu distorts the body to capture movement in Negritude.
 Suzanne Valadon, well acquainted with bodily motion after a short career as an acrobat, combines three figures into a single implied motion in The Launch of the Net.